rafalmas/gript/README.md

         call "C:\Program Files\Microsoft SDKs\Windows\v7.1\bin\Setenv.cmd" /Release /x86
         call "C:\Program Files\Microsoft SDKs\Windows\v7.1\bin\Setenv.cmd" /Release /x64

-## Building this project
+## Building the `gulp-angular-sass-appbuilder` module

-The targets mentioned above will work on the sample `app` project, which was used for the development of the tool.

-The `gulpfile.js` in this project is the `gulpfile.js` in the root of this project it contains a Gulp task to package the component/module.
+The `gulpfile.js` for the `gulp-angular-sass-appbuilder` npm module is located in the root of the project.
+It contains a Gulp task to package and the verify the npm module:

-The gulp task is called:

-- **create-package**
+- **create-package**    creates the npm package
-- **verify-package**
+- **verify-package**    verifies its contents

-Which builds and verifies the module/component.
-After that the files are ready to be published to `npm`.
+After that the npm module is ready to be published to the `npm` repository.